datalad/datalad-paper-joss/paper.md

 **Git and git-annex do not necessarily facilitate the best scientific workflow.**
 Git and git-annex, being generic tools, come with rich interfaces and allow for a wide range of workflows.
-DataLad strives to provide a higher level interface to more efficiently cover typical use cases encountered in the scientific practice than the direct invocation of individual Git and git-annex commands, and to encourage efficient computation and reproducible workflows.
+DataLad strives to provide a higher level interface to more efficiently cover typical use cases encountered in the scientific practice.
+DataLad promotes the use of those commands instead of direct invocation of individual Git and git-annex commands, resulting in efficient computation and reproducible workflows.
-To this end, DataLad is also accompanied by rich documentation [@datalad-handbook:zenodo] to guide a scientist of any technological competency level, and agnostic of the field of science.
+To this end, DataLad is accompanied by rich documentation [@datalad-handbook:zenodo] to guide a scientist of any technological competency level, and agnostic of the field of science.
 <!-- key point thinks MIH: to some degree the handbook also "just" shows how to use git/git-annex to implement concrete processes that are of relevance for science.
 In some what "figuring out how to do it with git/git-annex is a major contribution, some of it implemented in code (simplified/alternative API), but otherwise written up in English -->

 # Overview of the DataLad and its ecosystem